 Massage therapy is Kaylee's passion and she loves being able to help heal others of their pain.
 Using a holistic approach to her work, Kaylee fully attends to each client's needs, beautifully interweaving clear presence with practiced skill.
 Whether you desire a deeply indulgent relaxation massage or work on long term injuries and trauma, Kaylee is able to meet you where you are on your journey.

-Kaylee graduated from Oregon School of Massage in Portland, OR in spring of 2020 and is skilled in Swedish massage, deep tissue, shiatsu, barefoot shiatsu, aromatherapy, hydrotherapy, trigger point therapy, myofascial release therapy, and table Thai massage.
+Kaylee graduated from Oregon School of Massage in Portland, Oregon in spring of 2020 and is skilled in Swedish massage, deep tissue, shiatsu, barefoot shiatsu, aromatherapy, hydrotherapy, trigger point therapy, and myofascial release therapy.

 When Kaylee is not performing massage she enjoys camping, being outdoors with her dogs, and spending time with her family and loved ones.
 Her hobbies are reading, yoga, dancing, hiking, swimming, and biking.
 She loves to learn and is excited to expand her knowledge in massage techniques and different healing modalities

 Lara is a firm believer that health and wellness unfold from the inside out starting with a relaxed and grounded sense of well-being along with proper nutrition, a physical awareness of posture, and biomechanics.
 Lara is skilled in Swedish massage, deep tissue, sports massage, and prenatal massage.

 Lara originally practiced massage in a mountain town in California after graduating from Heartwood Institute in 1996.
 There she worked on a wide range of clients from the hardcore outdoor athlete to the avid spa enthusiast.
 Upon moving to Oregon, Lara took a break from massage therapy to spearhead a very successful wine club, a different kind of therapy.